-Black chalk on paper
+Black chalk and wetted charcoal on cream laid paper

 Nancy F. and Joseph P. Keithley Collection Gift 2020.145